kameshsuryavanshi/Dumroo_Ai_Query_System/README.md

-Here’s your cleaned README with all emojis removed and formatting kept intact:

----

 # Dumroo AI Query System

 ## Overview

-The **Dumroo AI Query System** is an intelligent admin panel built with **Streamlit**, **LangChain**, and **Google's Gemini (gemini-1.5-flash)**.
-It enables school administrators to query student performance data using simple natural language commands, with **role-based access control (RBAC)** that ensures users only see data relevant to their assigned **grade** and **region**.
+The **Dumroo AI Query System** is a Streamlit-based admin interface powered by **LangChain** and **Google Gemini (gemini-1.5-flash)**.
+It enables school administrators to query student performance data using natural language, with enforced **role-based access control (RBAC)** to restrict visibility by **grade** and **region**.

-Clean UI •
-Gemini-powered NLP •
-Fine-grained RBAC •
-Modular, extendable design
+The system is designed with a modular architecture to support extensibility, maintainability, and production-grade enhancements.

 ---

 ## Purpose

-This tool is designed for school administrators to:
+This system enables administrators to:

-* Ask questions like “Which students haven’t submitted their homework yet?” in plain English.
+* Query student data using natural language (e.g., “Which students have not submitted homework?”)
-* Filter student data by **grade (7–10)** and **region (North, South, East, West)**.
+* Enforce scoped access based on **grade (7–10)** and **region (North, South, East, West)**
-* Automatically prompt for missing grade/region filters to ensure access restrictions.
+* Automatically handle missing filters through guided prompting
-* Visualize responses in an intuitive, styled table format.
+* View results in structured, human-readable tabular format

 ---

 ## Target Audience

-* School administrators with limited data access scope
+* School administrators with restricted data access
-* Developers extending or maintaining the system
+* Engineers extending or maintaining the system
-* Education stakeholders seeking insights from student data
+* Stakeholders analyzing student performance data

 ---